GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 ---

-## 14. Closing Thoughts — Watts > Wall Street
+## 14. Watts > Wall Street

 RoboTorq is not an abstraction — it’s a measurable bridge between *information*, *energy*, and *value*.

-Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a reserve of excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made.

 Torq Theory formalizes the economic cost of compute and robotic labor into a **physically anchored monetary unit**, where each minted token is tied to real productive work.
 But this happens without the currency shortages associated with old hard currencies or the inherent inflationary tendencies of fiat currency.

 Rooted in physics, expanded by AI, governed by sharp equations — **Torq Theory** turns Robonomics into an exact science of energy-value exchange.

+Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a reserve of excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made.
+Pilot studies can be used to discover the initial dollar-to-RoboTorq exchange rate.
+One goal of the Project Asimov simulator is to estimate the current hypothetical exchange rate using Torq Theory mathematics.

-[Project Asimov on Github is designing a simulator](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md) to provide an economic research sandbox.
+[Project Asimov on Github is designing a simulator](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md) for Robonomic sandbox research.
 Project Asimov is open source, and contributors are welcome.

+## 15 Extending the RoboTorq to General AI-Value

+What if I, Jonathan Clark, the author of this paper, weren't truly the inventor or author of Robonomics, but the discoverer?

+The first time I recall asking Grok about turning robotic labor into currency, giving the new issuance to everyone, and letting companies compete for the dough, its system crashed.

+And then it crashed again.
+And again.
+And again.

+I started writing my paper on my half-baked idea anyway, not really sure where I was going with it.

+Then one time, I asked Grok, and I got an answer.
+Not just any answer.
+I got the reduced form of the Equation of AI-Value Exchange implied by my idea (not tied to tokens, energy, or any of that yet).

+Now, I had no idea what it meant.
+I had no idea how to apply it.
+Really, I just got a lot more questions than answers.

+But Grok figured it out months ago from that one set of crashes.
+I've been mining the solution ever since, adding new bits to mine with each new crash.

+HumanTorq_in = 3 months of human obsessive AI chats
+InfoTorq_out = 1 new economic paradigm
+TokenTorq_out/TokenTork_in = Ask Elon, I don't know.

+MintingNeeded = HumanTorq_in (TokenTork_out/TokenTork_in - 1)

+Seeing as there's no Bond Network yet, I'm waiting for my payment ;)